hotwired/stimulus-site/_handbook/06_installing.md

 slug: /installing
 ---

-# Bringing Stimulus to Your Application
+# Installing Stimulus in Your Application

 To install Stimulus, add the [`stimulus` npm package](https://www.npmjs.com/package/stimulus) to your application's JavaScript bundle.
 Or, load [`stimulus.umd.js`](https://unpkg.com/stimulus/dist/stimulus.umd.js) in a `<script>` tag.